 Pamela Snow is a Professor of Cognitive Psychology at La Trobe University.
 She is a registered psychologist, having qualified originally in speech pathology.
 Her research spans various aspects of risk in childhood and adolescence, and focuses on the oral language skills of youth offenders and those in the state care system; the role of oral language competence as a protective factor in childhood and adolescence; applying evidence in the language-to-literacy transition in the early years of school; and the linguistic aspects of investigative interviewing with children and adolescents in criminal investigations.
 Professor Snow has over 120 publications and is frequently called upon to address education, health, welfare, and forensic audiences.

-Naomi Sweller is an Associate Professor in the Department of Psychology at Macquarie University and Adjunct Associate Professor at Queensland University of Technology.
+Naomi Sweller is Professor in the School of Psychological Sciences at Macquarie University and Adjunct Associate Professor at Queensland University of Technology.
 Naomi conducts research in the broad field of cognitive development, more specifically examining the use of gesture by both child and adult learners and communicators, and concept learning by children and adults.
 She is currently working with Professor Linda Graham and colleagues in The Centre for Inclusive Education, and on the Accessible Assessment ARC Linkage project.

 Elizabeth Walton is a Professor in the School of Education at the University of Nottingham, UK.
 She is a member of the forum of the UNESCO Chair for Teacher Education for Diversity and Development and a visiting Associate Professor at the Wits School of Education in Johannesburg, South Africa.
 Her research interests in the field of inclusive education currently include teacher education for inclusive education and the sociology of knowledge.